Honour Thy Woman

 Inspired by her own lived experience, Keasha will provide drop-in sessions, creative workshops, self defence classes and health and wellbeing workshops to anyone who has experienced domestic abuse.

-Brendan Street, Head of Charity at Nuffield Health and a member of the Ingenuity Finals judging panel, said:
+Brendan Street, Head of Charity at Nuffield Health and a member of the Ingenuity Impact Finals judging panel, said:

 “Honour Thy Woman is a truly inspiring multi faceted initiative that will change the lives, and improve the health and wellbeing, of those in underserved groups experiencing domestic abuse.
 It is scalable, practical and engages individuals, communities and employers.
 Her passion for this project, stemming from lived experience, is infectious.
 She is a force of nature.
 Keasha, and her initiative, will be a formidable influence for good in the community.
 Massively deserving of the title Impact Entrepreneur of the Year.
 Huge congratulations Keasha.”